 The Gloucester County ReStore is located in Pitman, South Jersey and carries way more than just doors and windows.
 They have sofas, lighting fixtures, and bric-a-brac, even books.
 The South Jersey chapter is finishing up their work on building an entire housing development, and they are working on several projects in the area.
 I worked on helping to build one of their homes years ago, before kids, of course.
 I fondly remember the old guys on Tuesday morning letting me help them hang kitchen cabinets when the time was right.

-The Delaware County ReStore is located inside Granite Run Mall.
+The Delaware County Habitat for Humanity ReStore is located inside Granite Run Mall.
 When we (me and my two tiny assistants) were there recently, we spied this gorgeous vintage coffee table with a granite top.
 I wanted it, but don’t currently have a project right for it.
 Just look at the detail and so sweet little wheels!
 Like many items at the ReStores, this beauty doesn’t even need any rehab.

 For instance, I spied these wonderful wood blinds, a full set of them, that would be just right for someone needing 30″ blinds.
 They are high quality and undamaged.
 There were six of them.

 And this light, mantel and custom cornice are also the victim of someone’s decorating project, no doubt, but a steal for the next owner.

 Yes, there is plenty of cute furniture for DIYers to keep busy with.
 I spied this sweet cabinet.
 Can’t you just see it all modernized with a fresh coat of cream or a dramatic black?